 - Zoos

-- Day recreation such as playgrounds, swimming pools, and museums
+- Day recreation such as playgrounds, swimming pools and museums

-What is included in the recreation CLA?
+What is included in the CLA recreation?

 The CLA contains all the agreements that apply to employees and employers in the recreation sector.
-In this new CLA, important themes such as salary, working hours, and leave rights have been re-established.
+In this new CLA, important themes such as salary, working hours and leave rights have been re-established.

 Specific CLAs within the recreation sector

 Within the recreation sector, different CLAs apply to specific sub-areas.
 For zoos, the Zoo CLA is applicable, while for day recreation businesses such as playgrounds and museums, the day recreation CLA applies.
-Swimming pools fall under the Swimming Pools CLA (concluded by the FNV), which contains specific agreements about working hours and allowances for irregular shifts.
+Swimming pools fall under the Swimming Pools CLA (concluded by the FNV), which contains specific agreements on working hours and allowances for irregular shifts.

-Is the recreation CLA generally binding?
+Is the recreation CLA declared generally binding?

-Yes, the recreation CLA is generally binding (AVV).
+Yes, the recreation CLA is declared generally binding (AVV).
 This means that the agreements in the CLA apply to all employers and employees in the recreation sector, even if an employer or employee is not a member of an employers' organisation or union involved in concluding the CLA.
 As a result, the employment conditions in the CLA are legally binding for the entire sector, ensuring equal employment conditions for everyone working within the recreation industry.